sandeep-tukaram/algods/DesignAlgoDS.md

    a new book at v3
 ```

 That's really all there is to it!
-Every computer program, like the reading room above, is just these two parts working together:
+Every computer program, like the reading room above, boils down to these two fundamental operations:
-1. Getting books from the shelf (Memory - data storage)
+1. Getting and storing data in memory (like our bookshelf)
-2. Working with their numbers at the desk (CPU - instructions)
+2. Processing that data with instructions (like our desk work)

-This simple model (cpu + memory) is called the RAM model.
-But hey, don't get hung up on the name - if it helps think reading room!
-It's that straightforward.
-And remember, everything we do with computers comes down to these two parts: storing our data (in books on the bookshelf) and processing it (at the desk).
+This simple model (cpu + memory) is called the RAM (Random Access Machine) model.
+But hey, don't get hung up on the name - the reading room analogy works great!
+What's important is that every computation from a simple calculator to a complex AI system, is fundamentally a choreography between these two parts: organizing data in memory and processing it through CPU instructions.
+This might seem like an oversimplification right now, but as we continue, you'll see how this two-part perspective helps break down even the most complex algorithms.
+Let's keep exploring!

 ## 4. Design Techniques
 When we're designing algorithms, we're always thinking about our two key parts: